 Floors including sub-floors

 Repair category 1

-Notes There is cracked tiling.

-Creacking/loose flooring was noted within some apartments.
+Notes Creaking/loose flooring was noted within some apartments.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-42 HOWDEN AVENUE,

 Internal joinery and kitchen fittings

 Repair category 2

 Notes General age related wear and tear was evident to kitchen units.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.